 If you cannot locate a valid printer driver that is compatible with your operating system, please contact the printer or plotter manufacturer directly for assistance.

 - Once your updated printer driver is installed, restart your computer, open Chief Architect, and then Open the plan or layout file that you experienced trouble printing.

-- Before you try to print again, it is extremely important to select File> Print> Clear Printer Info.
+- Before you try to print again, select File> Print> Clear Printer Info.

-Set the Drawing Sheet Orientation to either Portrait or Landscape as needed.
+- Set the Drawing Sheet Orientation to your liking.

-Set the page Size from the drop-down menu.
+- Set the page Size from the drop-down list.

-By default, the Advanced Line Weight options should not have the Home Designer compatibility option checked, and the Line Weight value should be set to 1 = 1/100mm.
+- Under Advanced Line Weight Options, the Home Designer compatibility option should always be unchecked and the Line Weight value should be set to 1 = 1/100 mm.

 - Now, select View> Drawing Sheet to show the drawing sheet on screen.